 AGREEMENT BETWEEN SUTTON MUSIC FESTIVAL AND THE OFFICIALLY REGISTERED PHOTOGRAPHER

-- This agreement is between the Sutton Music Festival (SMF) and the Officially Registered Photographer (ORP), and covers the Sutton Music Festival for 2017.
+- This agreement is between the Sutton Music Festival (SMF) and the Officially Registered Photographer (ORP), and covers the Sutton Music Festival for the current year.

 - The ORP shall be the only person permitted to take images during the Festival.

 - Photography will be still images only and will only be taken at the Prizewinners’ Concert.

 - Photographs can be taken discreetly during the performances and at the end of the performance.
 All photographs must be taken in the performance hall.

 - Photographs shall remain the copyright of the ORP but may be used by the Festival for publicity purposes – on the web site, through social media and for the press.